 If you have had any experience food drying, you have probably heard of Excalibur Food Dehydrators.
 They are like the Kitchen Aid of the food dehydrator world.
 Excalibur claims they manufacture “America’s Best Dehydrator” and it’s a hard one to refute.
 They’ve been in business since 1973, manufacturing dehydrators for over 30 years in Sacramento, California.
-If you’re a market leader for decades, you know your doing something right.
+If you’re a market leader for decades, you know you’re doing something right.

 The one drawback is that this dehydrator does not have a self-timer so you may want to purchase a wall timer if you’re doing long drying cycles to help you keep track.
 The trays are removable and washable, and each tray has a plastic bottom that can also be taken off and washed easily.

-The 5” inch fan is powered by 440 watts, which may seem low compared to some of the other models we look at, but is more than sufficient for this smaller unit.
+The 5” inch fan is powered by 440 watts, which may seem low compared to some of the other models we look at but is more than sufficient for this smaller unit.
 The fan is located in the back of the unit rather than the bottom which ensures food dries thoroughly and evenly.

 Excalibur also backs this dehydrator with a 5-year warranty (they have the best warranty’s in the business).
-From what we’ve heard they aren’t stingy about shipping replacement parts either, if something happens to go amiss.
+From what we’ve heard they aren’t stingy about shipping replacement parts either if something happens to go amiss.